Glenn M. Anderson: U.S. House

 Anderson was first elected to the 91st Congress in 1968 and served 12 terms from 1969 to 1993.
 As a former real estate developer, he successfully sought a seat on the Committee on Public Works and Transportation, of which he would become chair in 1988.
 His House colleagues claimed that Anderson's abilities slipped dramatically in the late 1980s because of his advancing age.
 State Democratic leaders went so far as to suggest reapportionment in 1991 that would carve up Anderson's harbor area district.
 He was removed as Committee Chairman after only 33 months.

 He decided not to run for re-election in 1992.

-Personal life
+Death and legacy

 Anderson underwent multiple heart bypass surgery in 1988.
 He died on December 13, 1994, at San Pedro Peninsula Hospital Pavilion.
 The cause of death was complications of Alzheimer's disease.
 He was 81.

 He is interred in Green Hills Memorial Park, Rancho Palos Verdes, California.

 The Los Angeles Harbor ship channel is named in his honor, and the Interstate 105 in South Los Angeles is named the "Glenn M. Anderson Freeway".